Optical Switching of $\chi^{(2)}$ in Diamond Photonics

-To test these explanations, we measure the effect of varying green excitation power on SHG quenching, as shown in Fig.\,\ref{Fig:fig_3}\,(b).
-Here we define the relative SHG intensity as $\mathcal{R}_{\textrm{SHG}}={\mathcal{I}_{\textrm{on}}}/{\mathcal{I}_{\textrm{off}}}$, where $\mathcal{I}_{\textrm{on\,(off)}}$ is the SHG peak intensity in the presence (absence) of green excitation.
-For comparison, we also plot the corresponding suppression of NV centre PL, defined as $\mathcal{R}_{\textrm{PL}}={\mathcal{L}_{\textrm{on}}}/{\mathcal{L}_{\textrm{off}}}$ where $\mathcal{L}_{\textrm{on\,(off)}}$ is PL integrated over the NV$^-$ emission band of $640 - 770$\,nm in the presence (absence) of the IR field.
-The strong correlation between the quenching of the SHG and suppression of the PL points toward a similar underlying mechanism, namely two IR photon assisted photoionisation to NV$^0$\,\cite{Shandilya2024arxiv}.
-Note that when measuring $\mathcal{R}_{\textrm{SHG}}$ we account for PL emitted into the SHG mode by first measuring PL in absence of the IR field, and then assuming that the PL is suppressed by the IR field in equal proportion as the PL emitted into other nearby modes (inset Fig.\,\ref{Fig:fig_3}\,(a)).
+To test these explanations, we measure the effect of green excitation power on SHG quenching (Fig.\,\ref{Fig:fig_3}\,(b)).
+We define the relative SHG intensity as $\mathcal{R}_{\textrm{SHG}}={\mathcal{I}_{\textrm{on}}}/{\mathcal{I}_{\textrm{off }}}$, where $\mathcal{I}_{\textrm{on\,(off)}}$ is the SHG peak intensity with (without) green excitation.
+We also plot the corresponding suppression of NV PL, defined as $\mathcal{R}_{\textrm{PL}}={\mathcal{L}_{\textrm{on}}}/{\mathcal{L}_{\textrm{off}}}$ where $\mathcal{L}_{\textrm{on\,(off)}}$ is PL integrated over the NV$^-$ emission band ($640$--$770$\,nm) in the presence (absence) of the IR field.
+The strong correlation between $\mathcal{R}_{\textrm{SHG}}$ and $\mathcal{R}_{\textrm{PL}}$ suggests that the SHG strength is related to the degree of IR photon-assisted photoionisation to NV$^0$ observed in Ref.\ \cite{Shandilya2024arxiv}.
+This provides conclusive evidence that the electronic configuration of crystal defects plays a critical role in determining their influence on the optical properties of the host crystal.
+Note that when measuring $\mathcal{R}_{\textrm{SHG}}$ we account for PL emitted into the SHG mode by first measuring PL in absence of the IR field, and then assuming that it is suppressed by the IR field in equal proportion as PL into other nearby modes (inset Fig.\,\ref{Fig:fig_3}\,(a)).
+In these measurements, the green laser power, measured immediately before the objective, is scattered by the microdisk into a complex intensity distribution.
+Green light output from the fibre-taper suggests that some is scattering into whispering-gallery modes.